-We’ve been using this recipe for everything from chocolate milk to homemade mocha coffee for over 20 years and have loved every moment.
+We've been using this homemade chocolate syrup recipe for everything from chocolate milk to homemade mocha coffee, ice cream toppings, and more for over 20 years and have loved every moment.

 This syrup is rich and thick and chemical free!